Algorithm

 Execution with valid input first

-If the user enters 5 (valid) at the first prompt, the loop condition evalutes to false the first time it is checked and the loop body does not run.
+If the user enters 5 (valid) at the first prompt, the loop condition evaluates to false the first time it is checked and the loop body does not run.
 This is the desired behavior.

 Enter an integer from 1 to 10 (inclusive): 5